Geocaching: History

 Geocaching company Groundspeak allows extraterrestrial caches, e.g. the Moon or Mars, although presently, the website provides only earthbound coordinates.
 The first published extraterrestrial geocache was GC1BE91, which was placed on the International Space Station by Richard Garriott in 2008.
 It used the Baikonur launch area in Kazakhstan as its position.
-The original cache contained a Travel Bug (the first geocaching trackable item in space), which stayed on the station until it was brought back to earth in 2013.
+The original cache contained a Travel Bug (the first geocaching trackable item in space), which stayed on the space station until it was brought back to Earth in 2013.
 Due to fire restrictions on board the station, the geocache contained no official paper logbook.
 As of June 2024, only one confirmed geocacher (on November 17, 2013) has actually found the geocache, although others have claimed to have found it providing varying amounts of evidence.
 To commemorate the occasion, Groundspeak allowed specialized geocaching events to be published across the world, allowing attendees to obtain a virtual souvenir on their profile.

 The second geocaching trackable in space is TB5EFXK which is attached to the SHERLOC calibration target on board the Mars Perseverance Rover, which landed on Mars on February 18, 2021.
 Geocachers were given the opportunity to virtually discover the trackable after the WATSON camera sent back its first photographs of the calibration target that contained the tracking code number.
 The code is printed on a prototype helmet visor material that will be used to test how well it can withstand the Martian environment.
 This will help scientists in creating a viable Martian spacesuit for future crewed missions to Mars.

-The activity was originally referred to as the GPS stash hunt or gpsstashing.
-This was changed shortly after the original hide when it was suggested in the gpsstash eGroup that "stash" could have negative connotations and the term geocaching was adopted.

-Over time a variety of different hide-and-seek-type activities have been created or abandoned, so that "Geocaching" may now refer to hiding and seeking containers, or locations or information without containers.

 An independent accounting of the early history documents several controversial actions taken by Jeremy Irish and Grounded, Inc., a predecessor to Groundspeak, to increase "commercialization and monopolistic control over the hobby".
 More recently, other similar hobbies such as Munzee have attracted some geocachers by rapidly adopting smart-phone technology, which has caused "some resistance from geocaching organizers about placing caches along with Munzees".